2014 JPMorgan Chase data breach

 The 2014 JPMorgan Chase data breach was a cyberattack against American bank JPMorgan Chase that is believed to have compromised data associated with over 83 million accounts—76 million households (approximately two out of three households in the country) and 7 million small businesses.
 The data breach is considered one of the most serious intrusions into an American corporation's information system and one of the largest data breaches in history.

 The cyberattack

 The attack—disclosed in September 2014—was discovered by the bank's security team in late July 2014, but not completely halted until the middle of August.
-The bank declared that login information associated with the accounts (such as social security numbers or passwords) was not compromised but names, email and postal addresses, and phone numbers of account holders were obtained by hackers, raising concerns of potential phishing attacks.
+The bank declared that financial and login information associated with the accounts (such as social security numbers or passwords) were not compromised but names, email, postal addresses, and phone numbers of account holders were obtained by hackers, raising concerns of potential phishing attacks.
+The hackers obtained a list of JPMorgan's applications and programs, using it to identify vulnerabilities and gain entry.

 The attack targeted nine other major financial institutions alongside JPMorgan Chase.
-As of October 9, the only other company believed to have had data stolen is Fidelity Investments but investigators reported that the attack attempted to infiltrate the networks of banks and financial companies such as Citigroup, HSBC Holdings, E*Trade, Regions Financial Corporation and payroll-service firm Automatic Data Processing (ADP).
+As of October 9, the only other company believed to have had data stolen is Fidelity Investments, but investigators reported that the attack attempted to infiltrate the networks of banks and financial companies such as Citigroup, HSBC Holdings, E*Trade, Regions Financial Corporation and payroll-service firm Automatic Data Processing (ADP).

+The breach occurred at a time when consumer trust in digital security was already fragile due to recent breaches at major retailers.